-Notwithstanding the result of the formula above for present speeds below 2 m/s the minimum following distance shall never be less than 2 m.
+Notwithstanding the result of the formula above for present speeds below 2 m/s the minimum following distance shall never be less than 2 m7.

 - 2.5.4.
-The activated system shall be able to bring the vehicle to a complete stop behind a stationary vehicle or road user blocking its lane of travel.
+The activated system shall be able to bring the vehicle to a complete stop behind a stationary vehicle, a road user or a blocked lane of travel.
 This shall be ensured up to the maximum operational speed of the system, as defined in paragraph 2.5.7. - 2.5.5.
-The activated system shall detect the risk of an imminent collision with another road user ahead or beside the vehicle, due to a decelerating lead vehicle, a cutting in vehicle or a suddenly appearing obstacle after a lane change of a leading vehicle and shall automatically perform an appropriate collision avoidance manoeuvre. - 2.5.6.
-Sensing system and the traffic dynamics across its own traffic lane, the traffic lane immediately to its left and to its right up to the limit of the operating range.
+The activated system shall detect the risk of an imminent collision e.g. with another road user ahead or beside the vehicle, due to a [hard/harsh] decelerating lead vehicle, a suddenly cutting in vehicle or a suddenly appearing obstacle and shall automatically perform an appropriate emergency manoeuver as specified in paragraph 2.10. - 2.5.6.
+Sensing system

-The ALKS vehicle shall be equipped with a sensing system such that it can determine the driving environment (e.g. road geometry ahead, lane markings)
+The ALKS vehicle shall be equipped with a sensing system such that it can determine the driving environment (e.g. road geometry ahead, lane markings) and the traffic dynamics across its own traffic lane, the traffic lane immediately to its left and to its right at least to the minimum detection range.